Summer Camp 2015

 Dates of sessionsThere are two consecutive sessions, each four days long (Mon-Thurs) from 9am-3pm.

-Registrations for both sessions of Summer Camp 2014 are completely full.
+Registrations for both sessions of Summer Camp 2015 will open during the last week of March 2015.

 Frequently Asked Questions